brunnen/mvcApp/README.md

 mvcApp
 ======

-An MVC app using requireJS with Asynchronous Module Definition
+A Javascript MVC app using requireJS with Asynchronous Module Definition.